mattiash/angular-tablesort/README.md

 ---

 All table headings that can be sorted on is styled with css-class `tablesort-sortable`.
 The table headings that the table is currently sorted on is styled with `tablesort-asc` or `tablesort-desc` classes depending on the sort-direction.
 A stylesheet is included to show that it works, but you probably want to build your own.

+The content and look of the default data for empty tables is controlled via css.
+It is inserted as one empty `<td>` spanning all columns and placed inside a `<tr>` with class `showIfLast` The `<tr>` is placed at the top of each table.